kisakova/documentation/community/write.rst

 #.
 Update your local copy of documentation (see `Update Documentation`_ for more information on the process and formatting).

 #.
-Build and test the documentation before submitting the pull request to be sure you haven't accidentally introduced any layout or formatting issues.
+Build and test the documentation before submitting a pull request to be sure you haven't accidentally introduced any layout or formatting issues.

   .. note::